The influence of artificial intelligence in the world of auditing – Digital Economy Blog

 The text proposes a classification of artificial intelligence according to their level of risk, accompanied by different obligations corresponding to each level in order to regulate and prohibit potential risks.
 Certain systems are completely prohibited from use by the text such as “biometric categorization systems using sensitive characteristics (for example: political, religious, philosophical opinions, sexual orientation, race)”.
 This ban is consistent with the personal data regulations adopted in 2016 (GDPR).

-France and Germany have expressed reservations about the adoption of this text, fearing that it would slow down the development of this technology and restrict the European market under the AI Act.
+France and Germany have expressed reservations regarding the adoption of this text, fearing that it would slow down the development of this technology and restrict the European market under the AI Act.
 Upon adoption, these concerns were taken into account, leading to clarifications on its application.
 Thus, small and medium-sized businesses will benefit from legislation adapted to their size, promoting their growth and competitiveness on the international market.

 Sources :